Can4eyc/my-frontend-dev/README.md

-# my-frontend-dev
+# This is dev JavaScript repo is for frontend
-JavaScript code by Terraform
+Last modified by: Aleks :)